Jaopoku/enhancing-patient-outcome/README.md

   `archive/` and updated the project documentation.
 Active model code, tests, patient data and thesis documents were retained.

-The workbook currently in the data folder is a different version from the one used for the earlier audit.
-The project does not have a verified record of how its patient values changed between those versions.
-The filename fix and project cleanup should not be described as corrections to the patient measurements.

 ## Run the predictor table